Myanmar security forces attack town that resisted with arms - WTMJ

 The online news site Khonumthung Burmese said the attack on Kalay began before dawn.
 Videos on the site included what appeared to be sounds of rifle fire, high-caliber weapons and grenade explosions.
 Posts on social media said rocket-propelled grenades were used in the attack, but provided no evidence.

-The news site said that in addition to the seven fatalities, many people were wounded and arrested in the town, also known as Kalemyo.
+The news site said that in addition to the seven fatalities, many people were wounded and arrested in the town, also known as Kalemyo or Kale.
 Over half the town’s population are members of the Chin ethnic minority.

+Most of the deaths occurred in the morning, but more were reported in the afternoon, bringing the total to 11, according to the news sites The Irrawaddy and Myanmar Now.

 Nearly all of the protests have been nonviolent, but as police and soldiers have increased their use of lethal force, some participants have armed themselves with homemade weapons such as gasoline bombs for self-defense.
 In Kalay, some residents took up simple but deadly homemade hunting rifles.

-Myanmar Now, another online news site, reported Tuesday that protesters in Kalay had set up neighborhood strongholds and inflicted casualties on the security forces.
+Myanmar Now reported Tuesday that protesters in Kalay had set up neighborhood strongholds and inflicted casualties on the security forces.

 It said that on March 28, when the army sought to attack Kalay, protesters in the town and nearby villages put up fierce resistance.
 The attack took place a day after the junta’s forces killed more than 110 people around the country, the highest single-day death toll since the coup.